nataliep3/DATA4380-LLM-NP/README.md

 * Input: JSON file containing separated 'abstract' and 'body' text
 * Output: JSON file containing only the 'abstract' and 'summary' text created from LLM
-* Models: I chose to work with OpenAI's gpt-3.5-turbo model in order to balance cost, speed, and capability
+* Models: I chose to work with OpenAI's GPT-3.5-turbo model in order to balance cost, speed, and capability
-* Metric: a generated rating scale of 1-5 created by gpt-3.5-turbo after being prompted to give a numeric rating and a short text explanation
+* Metric: A generated rating scale of 1-5 created by GPT-3.5-turbo after being prompted to give a numeric rating and a short text explanation

 ### Training